Tensegritics/ClojureDart/README.md

 # What is ClojureDart?

-ClojureDart is a port of the Clojure language to Dart.
+ClojureDart is a Clojure dialect for Dart and Flutter.

 Its primary goal is to leverage Dart and Flutter to extend Clojure's reach to mobile and desktop apps.